Skip to content

 0Success.

-1User error (missing execution, invalid input, bad arguments).
+1User error (missing execution, invalid input, bad arguments, file write failure).

 The JSON output is always written to stdout.
 Errors go to stderr.